 It is fair to say that differing legal status at the federal and individual state level is where all the confusion arises from.
 As marijuana is still classified as a Schedule 1 substance at the federal level, it is natural to be a bit apprehensive.

 What has confused matters even further is that some states have legalized marijuana consumption for both recreational and medicinal purposes.
 Others have effectively legalized marijuana for medicinal purposes through various medicinal marijuana programs which are available to qualifying patients.
-Last year former Wisconsin Attorney General Brad Schimel reversed his directive to prosecute retailers who sell CBD oil derived from industrial hemp.
+Last year former Wisconsin Attorney General Brad Schimel reversed his directive to prosecute retailers who sell CBD oil and CBD oil tincture derived from industrial hemp.

 With so much confusion in the air, now seems like a good time to have a look first at the relevant legislation which determines the legal status of both marijuana and hemp.